refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 While the button itself is imported from `antd` package, **refine** adds some capabilities to it:

-- Routing: when the button is clicked, the user will be redirected to the create page of the resource.
+- **Routing**: when the button is clicked, the user will be redirected to the create page of the resource.
-- Access Control: if current user isn't authorized, this button will be disabled or hidden automatically.
+- **Access Control**: if current user isn't authorized, this button will be disabled or hidden automatically.
-- Translation: the button's text will be translated to the current language of the user.
+- **Translation**: the button's text will be translated to the current language of the user.

 ### Auth Pages